 Image 08: The edge of this roof has been damaged by ingrown shoots (DG 02).

 Image 09: Wisteria shoots have grown into the open joints on this wall (DG 02), whereby the lower natural stone slab has already been significantly pushed aside, which is obvious by the enlarged width of the gap.
-With further growth the slabs can be forced out and fall down.
+With further growth, the slabs can be forced out and then fall down.

-Image 11: Even Trellis Systems can be prone to damage.
+Image 11: Even trellis systems can be prone to damage.
 In wire ropes especially, distension can lead to wall bolts being torn out (DG 03).
-FassadenGrün therefore recommends to use vigorous twiners on wire rope systems only if parallel stem training without permanent twining can be ensured, as is described for Wisteria.
+FassadenGrün therefore recommends having vigorous twiners on wire rope systems only if parallel stem training -without permanent twining- can be ensured, as is described for wisteria.

 Image 13: Vigorous growth (DG 03) is always linked with strong foliage development.
 Branches and leaves overgrowing the eaves can block the roof drainage.
-The wall area to the left is very wet after some rain.
-Most likely the gutter has been blocked by the foliage of that huge trumpet vine.
-Blocked gutters and/or covered inlet filters lead to downpipe overflow during heavy rain and eventually to drenching of the walls.
+The wall area to the left is very wet after a rainfall.
+Most likely, the gutter has been blocked by the foliage of that huge trumpet vine.
+If the gutters are blocked/clogged and/or the inlet filters are covered, the gutters will overflow during heavy rain and the walls may become soaked.
 Drying out such damages can take months and is often linked with mildew development on the internal walls.
-Continued and repeated drenching over the years can even lead to dry rot in ceiling beams.
+Continued and repeated drenching over the years can even lead to fungus damage ("dry rot") on ceiling beams.

 Image 14/15: Climbing plants don't belong on roofs or wall copings!
-They can lift off roof tiles and grow through sealing sheets (DG 02).
-Driving rain or snowdrifts means "go, water, go!" for potential leaking spots - every home owner's nightmare.
+They can lift off roof tiles and grow through sealing sheets (geomembrane sheets) (DG 02).
+Driving rain or snowdrifts means a 'water march'-- 'go, water, go!' for potential leaking spots -- every home owner's nightmare.
 Hence: always strictly separate roof and façade greening!